 THE OLD MAN OF STORR

 For the competant sailors and fishermen, the cottage has a small dinghy that can be launched for a row around the harbour and into the sound – weather permitting.
-There is also a kayak of the sitontop variety but wet suit and buoyancy aid are essential!
-There is an inflatable 2 seater canoe but again this should only be used in the harbour.
+There is also a kayak or two of the sitontop variety but wet suit and buoyancy aid are essential!
 For those who like to swim on the wild side there is a quarry for swimming in.
 And for the more adventurous, there is a boat ride available to see a mythical sea monster – The Corryvreckan whirlpool!

 Easdale is one of the most unique places in Scotland.
 No cars, no roads and no street lamps.
 Imagine somewhere with no sound except the sea crashing on the dark and unforgiving shores of the island, the ever-present wind rustling the grass and the cry of the gulls.
 And neighbours in the rows of small white cottages chatting as they meet.
 Where else is the wheelbarrow the official mode of transport: with individually identified examples lying on the grass by the slipway for the small ferry, awaiting their owners’ return, or parked up outside cottages?

 The slate industry reached its peak in 1881 when the island was struck by a horrendous storm and tidal wave that swept livestock away and flooded houses but also the quaries that never recovered – overnight the entire workforce of 500 islanders were destitute.
 There seems scarcely a land surface that has not in some way been altered by the quarrying operations, leaving evidence in the form of many deep quarries, still filled in by remarkably clear water, linked together by slate spoil.
 Even the island’s hill, that provides a magnificent viewpoint, looks to have been sculpted by quarrying into a shape that nature never intended.